hoangsonww/FRED-Data-Analysis/README.md

 Change the query in the `src/chatWithAI.ts` file to test different queries.

-Alternatively, run `npm run chat` to quickly start the chatbot.
+Alternatively, run `npm run chat` to quickly use the chatbot feature.
 (Run inside the `backend` directory)

 Additionally, if you'd also like to use Claude AI, Azure AI, or OpenAI, you can simply run (in the `backend` directory):